r-r-dandekar/geant4-exploration/documentation/installation.md

   ~/CSAT/geant4-exploration/geant4-v11.4.0
 ```

-Compile the code using
+Compile the code using:
 `make -jn`
 where _n_ is the number of threads you want to make.
 On my system (which has 16 cores), I've run:
 `make -j16`
 This takes a while and might need to be run multiple times if it times out.

 After it finishes successfully, run: